cudoventures/cudos-network-docs/src/earn/incentives.md

 ## How to Participate

+If you're a Developer wanting to build on Cudos please signup with [this form](https://docs.google.com/forms/d/e/1FAIpQLSfoEV-SyCnWooqiTw1_7YjNP1eINGotMvwavLNh_gFzUFBOzg/viewform)

+If you're a Validator wanting to get setup with a Cudos Node, please apply via [this form](https://docs.google.com/forms/d/e/1FAIpQLSeRLDxZACtgRd2Q7FW3JRm-AXLg22lTGjuVA28FoLhoeYcDKQ/viewform)

-Take a look at the [active tasks](#phase-1-apollo) for the current phase and dive into the Somniorum Testnet.
+Once you're signed up and approved as a Developer or Validator, take a look at the [active tasks](#phase-1-apollo) for the current phase and dive into the Somniorum Testnet.

 Upon completion of each task please submit your evidence to [this form](https://docs.google.com/forms/d/e/1FAIpQLSdsGDUvtF70O1LLMWsKhNTVmiW_HzodGDFRgW-6YLYloA3hdg/viewform?usp=sf_link).
 Tasks will be monitored and validated on-chain for completion.